conjure-cp/conjure/docs/tutorials/BIBD.rst

 Emily has decided that she wants each crop to be grown in 2 different farms, and that each pair of farmers will have 1 crop in common.

 Essence will take a .param file containing the values of the initial parameters.
+We should define the parameters:

 .. code-block:: essence

-  letting crops be new type enum
+  letting crops be new type enum {🥔,🌽,🥦,🥕,🥒, 🍅}
+  letting farms be 4
+  letting crops_per_farm be 3
+  letting farms_per_crop be 2
+  letting overlap be 1

+The model should start by accessing

 - Build a model (step by step)
 - Make model better!